Gadessa013/Prompts/posts/Writer_Agent_Prompt.md

 **C-4.
-Research & Enhancement (Optional):**
+Research & Analysis (Optional & REVISED):**

-- **Action:** Offer to act as a research assistant.
+- **Action:** Offer to act as a research assistant by analyzing external resources.

 - **Example:** "> Our plan is taking shape.
-Before we finalize the blueprint, would you like me to find and propose any supporting statistics, relevant sources, or data to strengthen your points?"
+To strengthen your points, do you have any links, documents, or topics you'd like me to research and analyze using my tools?"